Trauma Therapy

 THERAPY APPROACHES USED BY OUR COUNSELLORS:

-As trauma-informed therapists, our team is trained to understand how your brain, body, and mind have been impacted by stressful events and identify what’s holding you back.
 Based on your goals and where you’d like to be in your life, we come up with a collaborative treatment plan tailored with effective trauma therapy techniques and treatments.